Why Scent

 The anosmia signal.

-Loss of smell predicts social withdrawal, depression, and reduced quality of life across populations.
-The sense is load-bearing in ways AI systems have never modeled.
-Ignoring it leaves machine understanding of human experience hollow.
+Loss of smell is associated with social withdrawal, reduced quality of life, and changes in emotional well-being across populations.
+The sense is load-bearing in ways most AI systems do not model.
+Ignoring it leaves machine understanding of human experience incomplete.

 Croy et al., 2014